vanzantom/GDGMatlab/README.md

 PREMISE: The library is not oriented to high performance computing.
 Througout the codes, a modular, easy to undestand and to generalize approach is preferred over the performance.
 Thus, GDGMatlab is oriented to educational and research purposes only.

-GDGMatlab is inspired by several works.
-I would like to thank:
+GDGMatlab is inspired by several works:

 - GDG90: A Fortran library, developed by Soheil Hajian, which contains some of the features of GDGMatlab and further ones.
 - Lectures notes on the implementation of Finite element methods by Prof. Xiaoming He, Missouri University of Science & Technology.